 Showing up: I write most days, and almost everything gets written out in my notebook first.
 Sometimes in cafés, sometimes in my garden or while looking at the ocean, sometimes in the car when I’m waiting for my daughter, even, sometimes, with my writing friends.
-I also have a very cool thing going on with a friend, via email: we call it Writamins.
+I also have a very cool thing going on with a friend, via email.
 Every day, we take turns sending each other a word.
 That’s our prompt, and we write from there, then send what we’ve written back to the other.
-I began this with Sarah Selecky years ago, and now I’m writamining with Traci Skuce.
-I never know what I’ll do with the writamin word, but often I blend it into the story I’m working on.
+I began this with Sarah Selecky years ago, and now I’m doing it with Traci Skuce.
+I never know what I’ll do with the magic word, but often I blend it into the story I’m working on.
 Other days, I start fresh.

 Letting go: I like the idea of Robert Frost’s famous quote: “No tears in the writer, no tears in the reader; no surprise in the writer, no surprise in the reader.”
 While tears might not flow, literally, every time I write an emotional scene or poem, the surprise part is often a big part of my process.
 In fact, I love first drafts so much for this very reason: anything might happen!
 If I’ve gotten it all figured out, a lot of the impulse or energy just fizzles out.
 There’s a lot of letting go in first drafts for me; losing control of what might come next, consciously, on the page, allows the weird stuff to come up.
 What I don’t often do successfully is write knowing what my theme or message is going to be.